Metrics to Track the Effectiveness of Your Sales Training

 So, how do you know if your sales training is working?

 After a decade of working with hundreds of IT staffing organizations and their sales teams, we’ve identified a core group of metrics to track the effectiveness of your sales training.
 These metrics are critical for getting an actionable read on how effectively your sales training is preparing your people and serving your organization.
+Not only that, you'll want to be tracking these metrics to make your sales onboarding success repeatable, scalable and predictable.

 Below I share with you each metric to track the effectiveness of your sales training including how each works and why they’re important.